radon-h2020/radon-datapipeline-plugin/README.md

 ## What is inside?
 - This plugin unzip the CSAR file, get the YAML file (the service blueprint).
-- Parse the the YAML file and understande the node topolology.
+- Parse the the YAML file and understand the node topolology.
 - Make any changes/modification to the YAML file itself, if needed.
 - Updates the templates, if needed.
 - Zip again all and create the CSAR file.